 In any case, your character cannot die until the supper of the last day finishes.

 The State exists during the Day; it is benevolent, yet mildly oppressive.
 It is harsh, yet slightly incompetent.
 It is providing, yet quite corrupt.
 It is made by the People, for the People, towards Glory.
 Shades of ideology mix and get stagnant.
-It is as if Bolshevism had fagocited and assimilated elements of Fascism during the War and they had integrated and neutered each other, so their principles appear under different words.
+It is as if Bolshevism had fagocited and assimilated elements of Fascism during the War and they had integrated and neutered each other, so their principles appear camouflaged inside this State’s skin.

 Society is at a middle point between the personal and the communal.
 Work is the highest value, but Work does not have to be physical.
 Some social activities are mandatory and coloured by authoritarianism, while at other times Joy, their spare time, can be spent freely in a conservative and constructive way.